OpenMDAO/POEMs/POEM_081.md

 The code below is how the new subproblem component will look.
 Its inputs are similar to that of `Problem`, and since it is an `om.ExplicitComponent`, it can be added as a subsystem to a model in a top-level problem.

 ## Prototype Implementation
+**NOTE:** Driver variables are not automatically respected and must be added manually in this implementation.

 ```python
 """Define the SubmodelComp class for evaluating OpenMDAO systems within components."""